The AI hype is clearly harmful

 Open Source Sustainability

-Open Source Sustainability is about ensuring the continued responsiveness of the component project authors, so they both are available and capable to fix bugs and respond to vulnerabilities as the world proceeds.
-If a project owner is burned out or alone (or worse!), this situation directly impacts the risk landscape of their downstream users.
+Open Source Sustainability is about ensuring the continued responsiveness of component project authors, so they both are available and capable to fix bugs and respond to vulnerabilities as the world proceeds.
+If a project owner is burned out or alone (or worse!), this situation directly impacts the risk landscape of their downstream users, and should therefore be mitigated.
 A recent example of this can be found in the revelations of social engineering leading to the 2024 xz-utils hack.

 Open Source Bystander Effect

-The effect one sees when everyone is waiting for someone else to make the first move (or accept the burden) to support a resource-starved Open Source project.
-This is a consequence of businesses having never felt the need to involve themselves (in a budgetary sense) in Open Source communities, with the predictable result that these Open Source projects and communities have become so resource-starved that many just abandon their projects, and thereby worsening the risk and reliability landscape for everyone.
+The effect seen when everyone is waiting for someone else to make the first move (or accept a burden) to support a resource-starved Open Source project.
+This is a consequence of businesses having never felt the need to involve themselves (in a budgetary sense) in Open Source communities, with the predictable result that these Open Source projects and communities have become so resource-starved that many just abandon them, and thereby worsening the risk and reliability landscape for everyone.
+By waiting for someone else to “fix the problem” instead of showing leadership, businesses inadvertently hurt themselves through inaction.

 Open Source Colleague